SciML/ModelingToolkit.jl/docs/src/basics/Events.md

        omega ~ 1.0]
 ```

 Our continuous-time system is extremely simple.
-We have two states, `theta` for the angle of the shaft
+We have two unknown variables `theta` for the angle of the shaft
 and `omega` for the rate at which it's spinning.
 We then have parameters for the state machine `qA, qB, hA, hB`
-and a step count `cnt`.
+(corresponding to the current quadrature of the A/B sensors and the historical ones) and a step count `cnt`.

 We'll then implement the decoder as a simple Julia function.